Blog

 Photo by

-If you find yourself struggling with productivity and dips in energy throughout the 9-5 workday, you are not alone.
-While it may seem completely natural to go to work at 9 a.m. every day and come home at 5 p.m., the truth is that the concept of a full-time 8-hour workday is a social construct that’s relatively new.
+If you find yourself struggling with productivity and dips in energy throughout the 9-5 workday, you’re not alone.
+While it may seem completely natural to go to work at 9 a.m. every day and come home at 5 p.m., the truth is that the concept of a full-time 8-hour workday is relatively new.
 That means that we’re forcing our minds to be productive during times that may not work best for us.

 You may also notice that you struggle to complete certain tasks at different times of the day.
 That’s because not all work is the same — for example, in a product management position, sending an email doesn’t take up the same amount of brain power as drafting a product roadmap.